 Ques.
 Is the GATE 2026 tough?

 Ans.
-The GATE 2026 Exam is expected to be of a moderate difficulty level, based on GATE 2025 trends:
+The GATE 2026 Exam is expected to be of moderate difficulty level, according to GATE 2025:

 - The CSE and ECE exams are expected to be of a moderate difficulty level due to a high level of NAT Questions.

-- The Civil and Mechanical Engineering exam will be based on concepts, but will be comparatively easier.
+- The Civil and Mechanical engineering exams will be conceptual but comparatively easier.

 - The General Aptitude exam is expected to be easy to moderate.